timmahrt/praatIO/README.rst

 ================

-Development of PraatIO was possible thanks to NSF grant **BCS 12-51343** to Jennifer Cole, José Hualde, and Caroline Smith.
+Development of PraatIO was possible thanks to NSF grant **BCS 12-51343** to Jennifer Cole, JosÃ© Hualde, and Caroline Smith.